 It contains 13 characters and three terms, which include Robs, Donut, Shop.
 It’s easy to remember and catchy if I do say so myself.
 The longer the domain name, the harder it is to remember and the harder it is to manually type in for visitors.

 It also becomes problematic for advertising.
 Imagine trying to advertise TheBestDonutsInTheWholeWorld.com on Twitter, where character counts matter.
-Just imaging looking on a business card and seeing a ridiculously long URL.
+Just imagine looking on a business card and seeing a ridiculously long URL.

 It just doesn’t work.